 The Naval Science curriculum includes courses on topics such as Navy and Marine Corps organization, at-sea navigation, leadership, naval history, amphibious warfare, engineering, and weapons systems.
 Courses emphasize development of professional knowledge and leadership skills, which are placed in the context of military service immediately following graduation from University of Maryland.

 Students in the NROTC program enroll in one Naval Science course per term.
 Some courses are required for both Navy and Marine option students, while others are specific to the branch of service.
 All NROTC students must also enroll in the NAVY 105 - Naval Science Leadership Lab (1) each term.

 Navy option students must complete eight core curriculum courses offered by University of Maryland, including two term courses in calculus to be completed by the sophomore year, two term courses in calculus-based physics, with laboratory, to be completed by the junior year, two term courses in English or equivalent writing courses, one term course in history or national security policy, and one term course in world culture or regional studies.

 Scholarships and Incentives

 The NROTC unit values well-rounded future officers and encourages battalion members to get involved with numerous activities on campus.
 With participation in an internship, a semester abroad, intramural and varsity sports teams, fraternities or sororities, music or performance groups and countless clubs and groups, many members find outside activities an enjoyable aspect of their college experience.
-For more information please visit the department page: http://navalscience.umbc.edu/.
+More information is available on the Naval Science department website.